Tadukoo/TadukooBibleBukkit/README.md

 Upcoming Commands/Features
 --------------------------
+Beta 0.3
+   * Add Psalms
+   * Save what Bible verse was last read by each player.
+   * Add /bible previous [ translation ]
+   * Add /bible next [ translation ]
+   * Add /bible last [ translation ]
+   * Put in more details about the translations and books of the Bible.

 Finish the books of the Bible

 /bible config < setting > [ value ] [ config file ]